A logic-based algorithmic meta-theorem for mim-width: Expressing properties in ( ) logic

-Here we show that several non-local problems, studied in~\cite{BergougnouxKante2021,JaffkeKwonTelle2020b,JaffkeKwonTelle2020} on graphs of bounded mim-width, are expressible in \ac \en logic.
+Here we show that several problems that are not LCVS or LCVP, some of them studied in~\cite{BergougnouxKante2021,JaffkeKwonTelle2020b,JaffkeKwonTelle2020}, on graphs of bounded mim-width, and some of them not considered on graphs of bounded mim-width before, are expressible in \ac \en logic.
 We only show a few examples such problems and would like to point out that for any (locally checkable (distance-$r$)) partitioning problem, we can add connectivity or acyclicity constraints, similar to the framework of~\cite{BergougnouxKante2021}.
 The \textsc{Acyclic $k$-Coloring} problem studied below is a nice example of how an independence and acyclicity condition can be combined in this framework.